Richard Venezky, Ph.D

 David Boulton: Good.
 There is a number of international studies, most recently Dr. Eraldo Paulesu in Italy, the BBC did a story on it a couple years ago, that are showing that the highest incidence of dyslexia is associated with English orthography.

 Dr. Richard Venezky: Yes, I did see that.
 I don’t know what to say about that.
-What you can say is that in United States we have the highest percentage of kids labeled learning disabled as any place in the world.
-And a good part of that is an economic issue in the same way that we give out more pills per person than any other country in the world and do more bypass operations.
+What you can say is that in United States we have the highest percentage of kids labeled learning disabled of any place in the world.
+And a good part of that is an economic issue, in the same way that we give out more pills per person than any other country in the world, and do more bypass operations.

 David Boulton: Our ‘sensors’ are further out and extended and so we’re labeling more things with more differentiation than anybody else.